Epistasis regulates genetic control of cardiac hypertrophy

 Abstract

-The combinatorial effect of genetic variants is often assumed to be additive.
-Although genetic variation can clearly interact non-additively, methods to uncover epistatic relationships remain in their infancy.
-We develop low-signal signed iterative random forests to elucidate the complex genetic architecture of cardiac hypertrophy.
-We derive deep learning-based estimates of left ventricular mass from the cardiac MRI scans of 29,661 individuals enrolled in the UK Biobank.
-We report epistatic genetic variation including variants close to CCDC141, IGF1R, TTN, and TNKS.
-Several loci not prioritized by univariate genome-wide association analysis are identified.
-Functional genomic and integrative enrichment analyses reveal a complex gene regulatory network in which genes mapped from these loci share biological processes and myogenic regulatory factors.
-Through a network analysis of transcriptomic data from 313 explanted human hearts, we show that these interactions are preserved at the level of the cardiac transcriptome.
-We assess causality of epistatic effects via RNA silencing of gene-gene interactions in human induced pluripotent stem cell-derived cardiomyocytes.
-Finally, single-cell morphology analysis using a novel high-throughput microfluidic system shows that cardiomyocyte hypertrophy is non-additively modifiable by specific pairwise interactions between CCDC141 and both TTN and IGF1R.
-Our results expand the scope of genetic regulation of cardiac structure to epistasis.
+Although genetic variant effects often interact non-additively, strategies to uncover epistasis remain in their infancy.
+We develop low-signal signed iterative random forests to elucidate the complex genetic architecture of cardiac hypertrophy, using deep learning-derived left ventricular mass estimates from 29,661 UK Biobank cardiac MRIs.
+We report epistatic variants near CCDC141, IGF1R, TTN, and TNKS, identifying loci deemed insignificant in genome-wide association studies.
+Functional genomic and integrative enrichment analyses reveal that genes mapped from these loci share biological process gene ontologies and myogenic regulatory factors.
+Transcriptomic network analyses using 313 human hearts demonstrate strong co-expression correlations among these genes in healthy hearts, with significantly reduced connectivity in failing hearts.
+To assess causality, RNA silencing in human induced pluripotent stem cell-derived cardiomyocytes, combined with novel microfluidic single-cell morphology analysis, confirms that cardiomyocyte hypertrophy is non-additively modifiable by interactions between CCDC141, TTN, and IGF1R.
+Our results expand the scope of cardiac genetic regulation to epistasis.